 Most people feel that soaking your beans overnight will result in amazing textured beans and it will make them easier to digest.

-With unsoaked beans, I find the texture to be slightly firm with soft center (just how I like them), with 55 minutes cook time and natural release of steam for 15 minutes.
+With unsoaked beans, I find the texture to be slightly firm with soft center (just how I like them), with 55 minutes cook time and a natural release of steam for 15 minutes.

 If you soak the beans you only need 20 minutes cook time, with 15 minutes natural release of steam.